tongngocminhanh/MAUI_App_SDR/MySEProject/Documentation/README.md

 6. [References](#references)

 ## Introduction
-.NET MAUI is a cross-platform framework, dealing with real-time problems.
-The foundation of MAUI is to simplify multiplatform app development.
-Within a single project, users can add the platform-specific source code and resources if needed.
+.NET MAUI is a cross-platform framework, with foundation of simplifying multiplatform app development.
 The scope of the project is to show the hardware and software requirements, how to implement the MAUI app, evaluate the test results, and provide possible improvements.
 In general, the project involves
-* Create a User Interface (UI) in the MAUI app so users can define required parameters, and input a file from local devices.
-The parameters for visual control of the output screen, while the input file contains data used for representation.
-The main idea in this part is to use XAML to set the method for inputting and Data binding to handle the data within the program.
+* Create a User Interface (UI) in the MAUI app so users can define required parameters for visual control of the output screen, and input a file from local devices for representation.
+The main idea is to use XAML to set the method for inputting and data binding to handle the data within the program.
 * Modify the logic behind the UI elements, showing how the data binds together and being processed.
 * Generate and implement an SDR drawing library to visualize the input data based on requirements.
 The library contains multiple functions used to clarify the content of the output.
-Therefore, for future improvements, developers can handle the library better.

-Based on the previous reference of the SDR representation generating file - [draw_figure.py](../../Python/ColumnActivityDiagram/draw_figure.py), the requirements are to create a MAUI app that could draw the similar SDR representation as the mentioned file.
+Based on the previous model of the SDR representation - [draw_figure.py](../../Python/ColumnActivityDiagram/draw_figure.py), the requirements are to create a MAUI app that could draw the similar SDR representation.
 The result is directly loaded on the app UI, not in another HTML file.
 The app input can handle specific formats for files: CSV and TXT, and types for parameters: string, and numbers.
-Evaluations are made on "Windows machine" because of the bigger, better view and simple operation.
+Evaluations are made on "Windows machine" as local device.

 ## Important links
 1. SE Project Documentation: [PDF](./ML22-23-8%20Implement%20the%20SDR%20representation%20in%20the%20MAUI%20application.pdf)<br/>